 4. Train carriages

 Adapted train carriages can be a very original option for glamping.
 They’re simply old train carriages that have been remodeled for use as vacation rentals.
 You can even go super vintage by renovating a carriage from the 50s.
+Travelers will love the uniqueness while you can save money with this upcycled accommodation.

 5. Tipis and tents